jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We're in a dilemma, much like Darth King, Darth Blockbuster doesn't hate us.
 He's stuck in the Matrix.
 Or better put, he's stuck inside the old red/blue philosophy of the Industrial Age.
 Darth Blockbuster is an unknowing antagonist of the future.
 It's kind of tragic if you think about it.
 He'll never see his error.
 It's almost like Nature made him so blind, so the people on the frontline have to look for a new and better way to live.

 That's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 All you have to do, is see the Matrix that makes you an extra of the Industrial Age.
 If you use, promote, and fight for Techvolution, an unhappy life inside the heavy management and competition of the era of mass production will end.
-You'll finally enjoy all the benefits of the Computer Age and its facilitation of mass collaboration.
+You'll finally enjoy all the benefits of the Computer Age and its facilitation of mass-collaboration.

 ILLUSTRATION